-Display shows L1 or 'LO' and the smoker will not reach set temperature; temperature reading may be stuck very low.
+The display shows L1 or 'LO', and the smoker will not reach the set temperature; the temperature reading may be stuck very low.

 Safety Warning